It can be hard to figure out when you have the flu and not just a cold. Look for these symptoms:

 - You have these symptoms, and you also have a weakened immune system because of cancer, diabetes, AIDS, or other conditions.

-- You have symptoms and a serious illness like chronic heart or kidney disease, trouble breathing, cystic fibrosis, COPD/Emphysema, or chronic anemia.
+- You have symptoms and a serious illness like heart, lung, or kidney disease, brittle asthma, or chronic anemia.
 You’re more likely to have problems with the flu, and your doctor should watch you closely.

 - You have a headache associated with a stiff neck.

 - Your fever lasts more than 3 or 4 days, you get short of breath while resting, and you have chest pain.
 You may have pneumonia.

 - Your nasal drainage is yellow or green and has lasted for more than 10 days.
 You could have a sinus infection.